‘F*ck’ David Koch, Says Bill Maher: ‘I’m Glad He’s Dead, And I Hope The End Was Painful’

-David H. Koch, multi-billionaire industrialist credited with shaping the American right-wing movement, died on Friday at his home.
+David H. Koch, a multi-billionaire industrialist credited with shaping the American right-wing movement, died on Friday at his home.

 According to The New York Times, the billionaire philanthropist, political activist, and financier — along with his brother Charles — helped give rise to the Tea Party movement, transforming the GOP into a far-right party.

-Not everyone is mourning Koch’s death, least of all comedian Bill Maher.
+However, not everyone is mourning Koch’s death, least of all comedian Bill Maher.

 During the latest edition of his HBO show, Maher said that he is “glad” David Koch is dead, adding that he hopes that the billionaire’s end was “painful,” according to The Hill.